AnalogJ/scrutiny/docs/INSTALL_MANUAL.md

 ExecStart=/opt/scrutiny/bin/scrutiny-collector-metrics run --api-endpoint "http://localhost:8080"

 # --- PRIVILEGE LOCKDOWN ---
-## we use sudo in elevate privileges for smartctl only, so no Ambient Capabilities are needed
+## we use sudo to elevate privileges for smartctl only, so no Ambient Capabilities are needed
 AmbientCapabilities=
 ## CAP_SYS_RAWIO is needed for SATA drives
 CapabilityBoundingSet=CAP_SETUID CAP_SETGID CAP_AUDIT_WRITE CAP_SYS_RAWIO CAP_SYS_RESOURCE